emartech/pgarchive/Manual.md

-container stop      Stop backup container. container status    Show status of wal_archive and standby subsystems, exit 1 if any is not running. container dashboard Show detailed status and tails of all log files. container init-cron Add default cron entries to the calling user's crontab, all jobs disabled. container checkversions
+container stop      Stop backup container. container status    Show status of wal_archive and standby subsystems, exit 1 if any is not running. container dashboard Show detailed status and tails of all log files. container retire [--force]
+                    Disconnect from upstream DB, but keep data for restores.
+                    Releases the replication slot, and completely removes the standby subvolume.
+                    With --force errors are ignored, useful e.g. if the slot is gone already. container resync    Re-connect a retired container by creating a connection slot and doing a fresh pg_basebackup.
+The old standby configuration is preserved. container initcron  Add default cron entries to the calling user's crontab, all jobs disabled. container checkversions
-                    Check versions of upstream DB and local PostgreSQL tools.
+                    Check versions of upstream DB and local PostgreSQL tools. container upstream  Open a psql shell to upstream database, additional arguments are passed through.

 wal_archive start   Start the wal_archive process.
 This process connects to the upstream DB
                     using the PostgreSQL's replication protocol, with the configured